STARSkate Off-Ice Classes

 SMSC offers a number of off-ice classes that supplement and enhance on-ice learning.
 Each class has been specifically designed for the specialized needs of figure skaters.

 When designing our schedule, we coordinate our off-ice classed with our on-ice sessions, to allow our skaters to benefit from the learning opportunities offered by our experienced off-ice instructors.

 Rachel Cates is a fitness professional working in the industry for the past 25 years.
 She has been running programs for competitive athletes specializing in off-ice for over 15 years.
 Rachel has a Bachelors Degree in Physical Education and has managed several fitness centers and taught many early childhood fitness programs.
-She is a Canfitpro certified personal trainer and currently teaches the canfitpro personal training course at Georgian College.
+She is a Canfitpro certified personal trainer and a former instructor of the canfitpro personal training course at Georgian College.
 This course includes training in anatomy, physiology, injury prevention, and nutrition.

 Being a former competitive gymnast has helped Rachel to design programs that will improve athletic performance by developing core strength, flexibility, endurance and balance.